The Belgrade Hariken

 The Brits later formed two wholly-Yugoslav-manned squadrons in the RAF, 351 and 352, in Libya in 1944, as part of the Allied Balkan Air Force.
 Both units flew Hurricanes with No. 351 seeing their first combat on 13 October while No. 352 (which later converted to Spitfires) became active on 18 August.

-By the end of the war, the two squadrons had deployed to Yugoslavian airfields, and, flying the Red Star of Tito’s Partisans, had completed 593 combat sorties.
+By the end of the war, the two squadrons had deployed to Yugoslavian airfields, and, flying the Red Star of Tito’s National Liberation Army– his Partisans were the only WWII resistance movement to have their own air force– had completed 593 combat sorties.

 Post-War, the VVKJ ceased to exist, replaced by the new Yugoslav Air Force (Jugoslovensko Ratno Vazduhoplovstvo, JRV) which endured until 1992 after the Breakup of Yugoslavia.
 The organization continued to fly a small number of Hurricanes until 1952, ironically alongside German Me109s and Soviet Yaks.